AustinJoo/Description-Amenities-About_the_Building/README.md

    A team of developers each designed individual components and created them as full-stack applications, ultimately collaborating to create a complete listing page.
 The final application can be found [here](https://github.com/Team-Elysium/real-estate-listing-page).

-## Demonstration

-   For a comprehensive guide and demonstration of the application, click [here](https://github.com/Team-Elysium/real-estate-listing-page) and scroll down!

 ## Setup
 - **Dependencies**
   - React framework for front-end